talentlessguy/go-web-app/README.md

 After launching a server, you should go to `http://localhost:<port>`

+Every time you change a file in `src` dev server automatically compiles and updates the page.

 ### `gwa build`

 Compiles go code to WebAssembly.
 Compiled `out.wasm` file could be found in `build` folder.